MongoDB integration with FastNetMon Advanced

 use fastnetmon

-For new installations you will need to use mongosh tool for management:
+For new installations, you will need to use the mongosh tool for management:

 mongosh --username administrator --password `sudo cat /etc/fastnetmon/keychain/.mongo_admin`